Chair of Trustees

 Read Christine's reflections on 25 years with The Disabilities Trust.

-Chris is a partner at international communications consultancy, Kreab.
-He has participated on three management boards across the NGO, public and commercial sectors, and currently advises clients, including governments, corporates, and high net worth individuals, on a range of issues - from reputation management and crisis communications, to broader restructuring and corporate communications.
+Chris is London Managing Partner at Kreab Worldwide, a global communications consultancy.
+He has participated on three management boards across the NGO, public and commercial sectors, and currently advises clients, including governments, corporates, and high net worth individuals on reputation management, crisis communications, broader restructuring and corporate communications.
+He is Chairman of the AdHoc Council, founded in 1975 to promote high level dialogue between business and policy makers across Europe and the EU institutions.

 Sara has had a long career dedicating herself to people who need social care.
 Starting as a volunteer supporting people with learning disabilities, she has worked as a service provider and as a commissioner for people of all ages with health and social care needs.
 Sara has a degree in Psychology and is a qualified Social Worker with an MBA who is passionate about delivering outstanding care that meets customer expectations.